ng-girls/todo-list-tutorial/workshop-todo-list/refactor-app-component.md

 ```
 {% endcode %}

+> **Key concept:** With standalone components, Angular doesn't have a central module that "knows" about all your components.
+Each component must declare what other components, directives, and pipes it uses via its own `imports` array.

-* Call the new component from the `app-root` template:
+* Call the new component from the `app-root` template.
+Remember, we already imported `ListManagerComponent` in the `imports` array above, so we can now use it:

 {% code title="src/app/app.component.ts" %}
 ```markup